 “David’s sharp intelligence and keen insight into the parties’ concerns led to a resolution of what appeared to be an irreconcilable dispute between distrustful entities.“

-David M. Brodsky, the principal of Brodsky ADR LLC, arbitrates and mediates domestic and international complex commercial, M&A, intellectual property, employment insurance coverage, and RMBS disputes, as well as valuation and compensation disputes among partners, and professional (legal and auditing) malpractice.
-He brings to his practice more than five decades of experience as a federal prosecutor, private litigator, general counsel, and neutral.
-He has been recognized by his peers as an outstanding trial lawyer when elected as a Fellow of the American College of Trial Lawyers, and an outstanding arbitrator when elected as a Fellow of the College of Commercial Arbitrators.
-He is a Distinguished Neutral on the Panels of Hedge Funds, Banking and Financial Services, General Counsel, and NY Region of the International Institute for Conflict Prevention and Resolution (CPR), and a member of CPR’s council.
+David M. Brodsky, the principal of Brodsky ADR LLC, arbitrates and mediates complex business disputes, including M&A, intellectual property, insurance coverage, valuation, employment and compensation disputes, as well as professional (legal and auditing) malpractice.
+He brings to his practice more than five decades of experience as a general counsel, federal prosecutor, private litigator, and professional neutral.
+Recognized as an outstanding trial lawyer by his peers when he was in private practice by being elected as a Fellow of the American College of Trial Lawyers, he has recently received recognition by his peers in the ADR world as an outstanding arbitrator when elected as a Fellow of the College of Commercial Arbitrators.
+He is a member of the National Commercial Panel of the American Arbitration Association, and was just named as a Distinguished Neutral on the newly-formed Dispute Prevention Panel of the International Institute for Conflict Prevention and Resolution (CPR), dealing with business issues arising out of the COVID-19 crisis.
+He is also a member of CPR’s Panels of Hedge Funds, Banking and Financial Services, and General Counsel and is member of CPR’s Council.
 He is also a member of the National Academy of Distinguished Neutrals and of the New York Academy of Mediators and Arbitrators, and a Fellow of the American College of e-Neutrals.

 As an arbitrator of complex cases, David combines his acknowledged expertise as a trial lawyer on issues of efficient discovery, burdens of proof, witness credibility, and measures of damages, with a full appreciation of the need for an arbitrator to work with counsel in a cost-conscious and creative manner so as to maximize the efficiency and fairness of the arbitral forum.
 As Chair of arbitration panels, he advocates for counsel to tailor discovery to the specific needs of the matter and routinely holds weekly status conferences during active discovery to deal with disputes quickly and efficiently.
 He has developed model arbitration scheduling and discovery orders that parties have adopted to streamline their pretrial work.
 As Chair, he has also encouraged the simultaneous or back-to-back examination of expert witnesses to allow immediate comparisons and examinations of contrasting opinions.
 In addition, he urges parties to adopt the time-saving device of offering direct examinations of all witnesses by affidavit or declaration circulated in advance of the testimony.